 Getting ready for your trip to Steamboat Springs and need some advice on what to pack, where to go and what to do?
 Here's a quick hit list of our top Steamboat vacation tips to get your Steamboat Springs vacation started on the right foot!

 The weather can change greatly from day to day, or even hour to hour in Steamboat Springs.
 In the winter it’s all about layers.
 Pack non cotton base layers (cotton is rotten!), several mid layers, and a waterproof outer layer.
 Don’t forget a good pair of gloves, a hat and sunglasses.
 In the summer, be prepared for chilly evenings with a sweater and there’s always a chance of afternoon showers, so bring a good rain jacket.
 Don’t forget a swimsuit year-round for the river/hot springs/hot tubs and pools.
 All restaurants, no matter how fancy, are ok with fairly casual attire in Steamboat.
 No need to pack the heels!
+Check out our blog about what to pack for your winter vacation.

 Have your home stocked before you arrive and hire out the tough tasks.
 Take advantage of services like Steamboat Grocery Mom, Baby’s Away, Steamboat Babysitting Company, Ski Town Gourmet, Drunken Onion to make sure you aren’t scrambling last minute when you get to town to fill your fridge with groceries, to equip your home with cribs and baby gates or to arrange last minute childcare.
 These vendors will have what you need delivered to your property prior to your arrival or come to your home to provide their services.